econne01/BlackJack-Simulator/README.md

 ### Result

 The simulator provides the net winnings result per game played and an overall result summing up all the game results.
-The following output for example  indicates, that in game no. 67 the simulated player won 18 hands more than he lost.
-On the other hand in game no. 68 the simulator lost 120 hands more than he won.
+The following output for example indicates, that in game no. 67 the simulated player won 18 dollars more than his starting amount.
+On the other hand in game no. 68 the simulator lost 120 dollars more than his starting amount.

      ...
      WIN for Game no. 67: 18.000000